 Methods and analysis

-We will conduct the study in care homes in North West England; residents and staff at study care homes will be asked to participate.
+We will conduct this prospective cohort study in care homes in North West England; residents and staff at study care homes will be asked to participate.
 We will prospectively enrol a cohort of participants in an enhanced surveillance system to capture the incidence of acute gastroenteritis and use multiplex PCR to detect pathogens.
 We will sample symptomatic and non-symptomatic participants to understand characteristics of norovirus disease and susceptibility to infection.
 We will generate novel data on transmission dynamics by collecting data on the pattern of interactions within care homes using electronic proximity sensors.
 Comparisons of outbreak and non-outbreak periods will be used to quantify the impact of norovirus outbreaks on care homes.

 Ethics and dissemination